digital-york/oasis/README.md

 The local source code is shared with Docker ${APP_DIR} volume.
 Any changes to .erb files, while running rails servers  in development mode, will be seen instantly.
 Changes to gems and new *.rb will require rebuild image.
 This should be faster as the process is staged.

-The build process will create qazwsx:ncelp-admin@york.ac.uk admin user.
+The build process will create qazwsx:oasis-admin@york.ac.uk admin user.
 Use this link to sign in http://127.0.0.1:3000/users/sign_in